 - Post signs about the risks of sun exposure.
 Encourage employees to protect themselves by using sunscreen with an SPF of 30+, hats, shirts, sunglasses and shade, and to be role models for pool users.

-- Distribute brochures and display posters from our Health Fair Kit in changing areas to promote sun safety.
+- Distribute brochures and display posters from our store in changing areas to promote sun safety.

 - Be sure that lifeguards are sheltered by umbrellas or shade structures; make sure there are adequate umbrellas and shaded areas for visitors.